rodyonraskolnikov/SQL_Library_Management_System/README.md

 ### 4. Data Analysis & Findings

-The following SQL queries were used to address specific questions:
+The following SQL queries were executed to answer specific queries:

-Task 7. **Retrieve All Books in a Specific Category**:
+**Task 7: Retrieve All Books in a Specific Category**:

 ```sql
 SELECT * FROM books
 WHERE category = 'Classic';
 ```

-8. **Task 8: Find Total Rental Income by Category**:
+**Task 8: Find Total Rental Income by Category**:

 ```sql
 SELECT